glitchwrks/gwmon-80/README.md

 Writing I/O Modules
 -------------------

-I/O modules need to implement a few named subroutines:
+I/O modules need to implement three named subroutines:

 * `IOSET` prepares the console device for use
 * `CINNE` inputs a char from the console, don't echo